dcooperdalrymple/32u4-programmer/README.md

 - Atmel ATtiny13A
 - Atmel ATtiny25/45/85

-Atmel ATtiny24/44/84 chips are not supported, _yet_.

-## Programming Utility
+## Software Utility

 The software for communicating with the 32u4 is written in Python 2.7 with PySerial and wxPython for cross platform support.
 With the correct packages, it should work on Linux, Windows, and macOS _(currently not tested)_.
+You can run this program with the IDLE Python GUI or by running the command `python ./32u4-programmer.py` in the root directory of this project.

-There are three main panels within the software, EEPROM, ISP, and Hex.
+There are four main panels within the software, EEPROM, ISP, Hex, and Debug:

 ### EEPROM